- The yearly fee for private households is CHF 365.

 - The bill shows the names of all adults living in the private household.
 They are jointly liable for the billed amount.

-- For this first year of collection of the new fee, billing will take place in two phases, with a partial bill and an annual bill.
+- For the first year of collection of the new fee, billing took place in two phases, with a partial bill and an annual bill.

 - Every private household is allocated on a random basis to one of 12 billing groups.
 If the private household is in the first group, it will receive an annual invoice for CHF 365 in January.
-If it belongs to the second group, it receives a bill in January for this month only and then receives the annual bill in February.
-A private household in the third group receives a bill for January and February in January and then the annual invoice in March, and so on through the year.
+If it belongs to the second group, it received a bill in January 2019 for this month only and then the annual bill in February.
+A private household in the third group received a bill for January and February in January and then the annual invoice in March, and so on through the year.

-- If a mistake is found in the address information on the bill, this error should be reported to Serafe.
+- If a mistake is found in the address information on the bill, this error should be reported directly to the competent authority of the municipality or canton or to Serafe.

-- As before, bills can be paid as an annual or quarterly bill, in paper form, as an e-bill or by direct debit.
-A paper quarterly bill will continue to cost an additional CHF 2 because of the higher administrative costs.
+- Bills can be paid as an annual or quarterly bill, in paper form, as an e-bill or by direct debit.
+A paper quarterly bill costs an additional CHF 2 because of the higher administrative costs.

 Joint and several liability of household members